quiltdata/quilt/docs/faq.md

 When working with virtual environments like `conda create`, `jupyter` can be installed in the `root` environment.
 If you then install and run `quilt` in another environment, `foo`, Jupyter will not be able to find quilt.

 ### Solutions
 Install `quilt` in the `root` environment, or install Jupyter in `foo` (run `which jupyter` in Jupyter's Terminal to ensure that you're using the environment local Jupyter).

 Alternatively, `pip install quilt` from Jupyter's Terminal.

 ## Avoid pandas `index_col`
 This keyword argument should be temporarily avoided in `build.yml` as it causes `pyarrow` to hiccup on serialization.

 ## Packages missing after upgrade to Quilt 2.8
 Quilt 2.8 changes where data packages are stored on your local machine.

 As a result, Quilt will no longer look for packages in quilt_packages directories.
 You will need to reinstall any previously installed packages.
 Locally built packages can be rebuilt.
-Or, to migrate existing packages to the new store without rebuilding, first revert to an ealier version of Quilt, then push your packages to the Quilt registry.
+Or, to migrate existing packages to the new store without rebuilding, first revert to an earlier version of Quilt, then push your packages to the Quilt registry.

 ```bash
 pip install quilt==2.7.1
 quilt push <your_username>/<your_package>
 ```

 Once your packages are stored at the registry, you can upgrade to quilt 2.8.0 (or later) and re-install them.

 ```bash
 pip install --upgrade quilt
 quilt install <your_username>/<your_package>